bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 ## Data structure

 The data structure is split in two main parts.
 The actual data from the write on the image and its corresponding metadata.
 Its also important to distinguish between a dnbd3 block which is 4096byte and and cow block which groups 320 dnbd3 blocks together.
 An cow block has an `cow_block_metadata_t` struct which holds the corresponding meta data.
-The metadata is used to determine if and block has bin written on, where this block is stored in the data file, when it was last modified and when it was uploaded.
+The metadata is used to determine if and block has been written on, where this block is stored in the data file, when it was last modified and when it was uploaded.
 But more later.

 ### Blockmetadata

 ![Datastructure](img/Bild1.jpg)

-The data structure for storing metadata about cow blocks contains a Layer 1(L1) and a Layer 2 (L2).
+The data structure for storing metadata cow blocks contains a Layer 1(L1) and a Layer 2 (L2).
 L1 contains pointers to the L2's.
 The whole L1 array is initialized at the beginning and cannot be resized, so the size of the L1 array limits the total size of the image.
 The L2's are dynamically created once needed.
-So at the beginning, all L1 pointer will be null.
-The L2's are arrays which contains 1024
+So at the beginning, all L1 pointers will be null.
+The L2's are arrays which contain 1024
 `cow_block_metadata_t` structs.

 ```C